 Step-by-Step Guide to Migrate OS to SSD

-In the main interface, you can see all disks as well as some basic features like align all partition, rebuild MBR, delete all partition, copy disk wizard, and more.
+Firstly, launch MiniTool Partition Wizard to get its starting interface.
 Here, to migrate OS to HDD/SSD, you need to choose the function “Migrate OS to SSD/HD Wizard” from the left panel.

+Step 5.
 In this window, you will receive the following tip.

-To boot from the new disk, please configure computer BIOS setting.
-Make sure the new disk is configured as the default boot disk.
+"To boot from the new disk, please configure the computer BIOS setting.
+Make sure the new disk is configured as the default boot disk."

 After all changes are made, the computer will restart.
 To boot from SSD, you need to enter BIOS before Windows is loaded, and then set the SSD as the first boot device.